Updated: Jaundice Levels Chart in Newborns (Jaundice Levels 5,12,15,18,20,30 explained)

 - Albumin less than 3.0 g/dL

-How to get rid of jaundice in newborn baby?
+How to get rid of jaundice in newborn babies?

 According to AAP Phototherapy Guidelines (2004)